 Oh a couple of background things: So what’s travel hacking mean to me?
 It’s how one is able to travel cheaply or for free (or close to free with just a small amount for taxes and fees).
 And so why are credit cards my favorite travel hack?
-Because they offer the biggest bang for your buck with the benefits that they offer and the large sign up offers.
-Yes couchsurfing may offer free accommodations but I attract enough weirdness without adding that into my life.
+Because they really make your money work for you with the benefits that they offer and the large sign up offers.
+(Yes couchsurfing may offer free accommodations but I attract enough weirdness without adding that into my life.)

 Okay I am concentrating this post Chase’s Sapphire Reserve credit card and American Express (AMEX) Platinum card because 1.
 Chase announced today that it will be reducing the sign up bonus from 100,000 Ultimate Reward (UR) Points to 50,000 points on January 12 for online applications (or in branch before March 12) and 2.
 These cards with their sign up bonus and benefits really illustrate my points about travel hacking.
 (Note: these two cards are for those who have really good/excellent credit)

 So let’s start with the most obvious thing that everyone will notice when they see either one of these cards ~ the annual fee.
 Take a deep breathe ~ yes you did read that right ~ $450 per year is no small amount of money but let’s break it down and see the cost/benefit analysis.